philmayes/midi_maker/README.md

 The chord can be one of `maj`,`min`,`m`,`dim`,`aug`,`maj7`,`min7`,`dom7`,`dim7`,`maj6`,`min6`,`maj9`,`min9`. `m` is a sysnomym for `min`, a minor chord.
 If the chord is omitted. `maj` is assumed.

 Some examples: `Eb`: Eb major; `Am`: A minor; `qF#maj7`: F# major 7th played for a quarter note; `h.Gaug`: G augmented for 3 beats.

+## Discussions
+### Clipping

+Normally for all styles except lead, notes are clipped at the end of the bar.
+For instance, using `rhythm name=half durations=q,q,q,h` as the 4/4 rhythm for a voice will normally clip the fourth half note to a quarter note.

+To inhibit this behavior and allow the note or chord to play for its full duration, use `clip=no` (can also be n, 0, f, false) with either:
+* a `bar` command, which will apply to all voices for one bar
+* an `effects` command, which will apply to the named voices until countermanded.